 Mitigation, prevention and management of potential adverse effects

-[States Parties shall establish procedures for the prevention, mitigation, and management of potential adverse effects of authorized activities under their jurisdiction or control.
-Such procedures shall include the identification of alternatives to the planned activity.]
+[States Parties shall implement measures for the prevention, mitigation, and management of potential adverse effects of authorized activities under their jurisdiction or control.]

 Article 34

 Public notification and consultation

 [1.
 States Parties shall ensure early notification to stakeholders about planned activities under their jurisdiction or control and effective, time-bound opportunities for stakeholder participation throughout the environmental impact assessment process, including through the submission of comments, before a decision is made as to whether to proceed with the activity.]